shubham-techie/Plagiarism-Checker/README.md

 # Plagiarism-Checker
-Script for Plagiarism Checker with NLP.
+Python script for Plagiarism Checker with NLP.